GeertGiebens/LocoNet_IO/README.md

 For the communication with LocoNet bus I use hardware inside de microcontroller.
 The hardware reduce a lot of software code:

--Hardware comparator:  detect  when LocoNet signal is goes below 4V, the output comparator goes to hardware byte-receiver.
+* Hardware comparator:  detect  when LocoNet signal is goes below 4V, the output comparator goes to hardware byte-receiver.

--Hardware Timer (T1) for keep time of Linebreak  and CD BackOff.
+* Hardware Timer (T1) for keep time of Linebreak  and CD BackOff.

--Hardware Timer (T3) for Random generator.
+* Hardware Timer (T3) for Random generator.
 Used for calculate new CD BackOff time.

--Hardware Byte-transmitter for sending LocoNet data bytes.
+* Hardware Byte-transmitter for sending LocoNet data bytes.

--Hardware Byte-receiver for reception LocoNet data bytes .
+* Hardware Byte-receiver for reception LocoNet data bytes .

--Hardware detect LocoNet is ‘IDLE’ --> register: BAUDCON,RCIDL=’0’.
+* Hardware detect LocoNet is ‘IDLE’ --> register: BAUDCON,RCIDL=’0’.
 No receiving data.

--Hardware detect  ‘Linebreak’ --> register: RCSTA,FERR=’1’.
+* Hardware detect  ‘Linebreak’ --> register: RCSTA,FERR=’1’.
 If another device send a LineBreak when this device read bit’s, then Byte-receiver have a framing error.

+---

 There are 2 interrupts in the communication part of LocoNet: